LichFactory-Games/lichfactory/docs/Campaigns/Ad-Astra/The-Party/Gwenzahlya.md

 >[!column|clean no-title] Characteristics
 >> [!metadata|bg-c-blue]+ Traits
 >> - I have never lost my childlike sense of wonder, like my fascination in the beauty of refracted light in the crystal jewelry I handcraft.
-I live by my own set of weird and wonderful rules, having been raised/adopted by a found family of traveling performers of acrobats, musicians and wonderful eccentric talented people.
+- I live by my own set of weird and wonderful rules, having been raised/adopted by a family of traveling performers, acrobats, musicians and wonderful eccentric talented people.

 >
 >> [!metadata|bg-c-blue]+ Ideals, Bonds, & Flaws
 >> -  **Independent Thinker**.
 I trust my own intuition and deduction much more than any authority.

->> -  I find the secrets hidden in mystery of time and space to be utterly compelling.
+>> -  I find the mysteries of time and space to be utterly compelling.
 The more a place promises answers, the more I am drawn to it.

 >> -  **Deeply Superstitious**.
 I believe in my ability to interpret the Tarot symbolic signs to reveal truths about people, places and things in my world in the present and future.